Indigenous peoples of the Caribbean: Kalinago

 By the contact period, the Kalinago, also known as Island Caribs, inhabited the Windward Islands of the Lesser Antilles.
 "Caribbean" derives from the name "Carib", by which the Kalinago were formerly known.
 They self-identified with the Kalina or mainland Carib people of South America.
-Contemporary accounts asserted that the Island Caribs had conquered the Windward Islands from their previous inhabitants, the Igneri.
+Contemporary accounts asserted that the Kalinago had conquered the Windward Islands from their previous inhabitants, the Igneri.
 However, the Kalinago language was Arawakan, not Cariban.
-Irving Rouse suggests that small numbers of South American Caribs invaded the Windwards and conquered the Igneri without displacing them; they gradually adopted the local language while maintaining the Carib identity.
+Irving Rouse suggests that small numbers of South American Caribs invaded the Windwards and conquered the Igneri without displacing them; they gradually adopted the local language while maintaining the Kalinago identity.
 The Kalinago continue to live in the Lesser Antilles in the Caribbean.
 Noteworthy Kalinago descendants live on within the Garifuna people, known as the Black Caribs who descend from St. Vincent in the Lesser Antilles.

+While various Indigenous peoples of the Lesser Antilles are sometimes referred to as "Kalinago" because that is the preferred terminology of certain Indigenous communities in Dominica and Saint Vincent and the Grenadines, it may not be accurate to refer to all of the Indigenous peoples of the Lesser Antilles throughout history as "Kalinago".

 Guanahatabey

 A separate ethnic identity from far western Cuba.
 They were an archaic hunter-gatherer people who spoke a language distinct from Taíno, and appear to have predated the agricultural, Taíno-speaking Ciboney.